haoyangzheng1996/LES-SINDy/README.md

 - $u(x,t)$ is a scalar field representing the system's state.
 - $x$ is the spatial coordinate.
 - $t$ is time.

-This equation exhibits chaotic behavior and complex spatiotemporal patterns, making it a key model in the study of turbulence, chaotic dynamics, and pattern formation in dissipative systems.